SCADA Alarm Management

 Alarm suppression is system-driven: the platform removes an alarm from the operator view based on a designed condition - equipment out of service, a parent alarm already active, or planned maintenance.
 Alarm shelving is operator-driven and temporary: the operator parks a nuisance alarm for a defined period, and ISA-18.2 requires it to automatically return (unshelve) when the timer expires, so nothing stays silenced forever.
 Both reduce noise; the difference is who initiates the action and whether it expires on its own.
 A well-designed SCADA platform offers both, plus an audit trail of every suppression and shelving event.

-What SCADA alarm handling software works best for operators managing multiple systems?
+What SCADA alarm handling works best for operators managing multiple systems?

 Operators watching multiple systems need one unified alarm inbox, not a separate console per installation.
 Look for aggregation of alarms from every site and driver into a single prioritized list, per-site routing so the right pumper or technician is notified, escalation when an alarm goes unacknowledged, and SMS/email delivery to mobile devices without a VPN.
-Merobix aggregates alarms from all sites — across 20 protocol drivers spanning 7 protocol families — into one annunciator view with sub-30-second SMS and email notification.
-Traditional per-site HMI packages force an operator to monitor each installation separately, which is exactly where critical alarms get missed.
+Merobix aggregates alarms from all sites - across drivers for the major industrial protocols - into one annunciator view with fast SMS and email notification.
+Per-site HMIs that were never designed to aggregate force an operator to monitor each installation separately, which is exactly where critical alarms get missed.

 What is an alarm flood and how do SCADA platforms prevent it?